Motorcycles are small and maneuver differently than cars and trucks, which can make them difficult to see and to judge their distance and speed.

 These dynamics put motorcyclists at greater risk of being involved in crashes.
 Also, per vehicle mile traveled, motorcyclists are about 27 times more likely than passenger car occupants to die in traffic crashes, according to the National Highway Traffic Safety Administration.
 Each year, about five thousand motorcyclists are killed and more than 80,000 are injured in motor vehicle crashes.1

-The National Highway Traffic Safety Administration offers these reminders for sharing the road with motorcycles2:
+The National Highway Traffic Safety Administration highlights these tips to help drivers share the road safely with motorcycles:

 - Always signal your intentions before changing lanes or merging with traffic.
-This allows motorcyclists to anticipate traffic flow and find a safe lane position.
+This allows motorcyclists to anticipate your movement and find a safe lane position.

-- Motorcyclists can easily be hidden in a vehicle’s blind spot.
-Always check mirrors and blind spots before entering or leaving a lane of traffic and at intersections.
+- Motorcyclists can be easily hidden in a vehicle’s blind spot.
+Always look for motorcycles by checking your mirrors and blind spots before switching lanes.

-- Don’t be fooled by a motorcycle’s flashing turn signals.
-Motorcycle signals usually are not self-cancelling and riders sometimes forget to turn them off.
-Wait to be sure the motorcyclist is going to turn before you proceed.
+- Do not be fooled by a motorcycle’s flashing turn signal.
+It may not be self-canceling and the motorcyclist may have forgotten to turn it off.
+Wait to be sure the rider is going to turn before you proceed.